 Photo: HiMY SYeD / flickr

-This conditional name refers to an unknown man who independently held back a column of tanks for half an hour during the protests on Tiananmen Square (Tiananmen, China) in 1989.
-In those days, hundreds of protesters, most of whom were ordinary students, were killed in clashes with the military.
-The identity and fate of the unknown rebel remain unknown, but this photograph has become an international symbol of courage and peaceful resistance.
+This is the conventional name given to an unknown man who independently held back a column of tanks for half an hour during the protests in Tiananmen Square (Tiananmen, China) in 1989.
+In those days, hundreds of protesters, most of whom were ordinary students, died in clashes with the military.
+The identity and fate of the unknown rebel remains unknown, but the photograph has become an international symbol of courage and peaceful resistance.

 6. Muhammad